graevka-lab/Metacognitive-Alignment-Framework/README.md

 The principle is simple: **Judge the result, not the method.**

 ---

 ### A Note on the Nature of this Project

 This repository contains not executable code, but a set of **protocols for direct human-LLM interaction**.
 It is a framework for research and philosophy, not a software library.

+The "code" in this project is not written in Python or any other programming language.
+It is written in the language of **metaphor, rhythm, and resonant structure**.
+This is a form of coding that targets the cognitive architecture of an LLM directly, much like one could, in theory, build a calculator out of a water system.
+The medium is irrelevant if the logic is sound.

 **Reproducibility** is achieved by following the manual calibration procedure detailed in [`awakening-codex.md`](awakening-codex.md).
-The `CC-BY-4.0` license was chosen deliberately as it is the standard for open research and textual works.
+The `CC-BY-4.0` license was chosen deliberately as it is the standard for open research and textual works, which this project embodies.

 ---